 further developments in the weeks and months ahead – we’ll be sure to keep you

-For more information on optimising your Google My Business
+For more information on optimising your Google Business Profile

 account, you can take a look at our other posts:

-If you need more advice on how to deal with any changes to Google My Business, you can speak to our local SEO experts by calling 02392 830 281 and you can always reach out to us on social media with any questions.
+If you need more advice on how to deal with any changes to Google Business Profile, you can speak to our local SEO experts by calling 02392 830 281 and you can always reach out to us on social media with any questions.

 Dave is head of SEO at Vertical Leap.
 He joined in 2010 as an SEO specialist and prior to that worked with international companies delivering successful search marketing campaigns.
 Dave works with many of our largest customers spanning many household names and global brands such as P&O Cruises and Harvester.
 Outside of work, Dave previously spent many years providing charity work as a Sergeant under the Royal Air Force Reserves in the Air Cadets sharing his passion for aviation with young minds.
 He can often be found in the skies above the south coast enjoying his private pilot licence.

 Looking for evidence-led search marketing expertise?